-Author has written 18 stories for Tsubasa Chronicle, City of Ember, Bleach, Code Geass, Full Metal Panic, Avatar: Last Airbender, Terminator, Vampire Diaries, Veronica Mars, Jurassic Park, Doctor Who, and Mythology.
+Author has written 22 stories for Tsubasa Chronicle, City of Ember, Bleach, Code Geass, Full Metal Panic, Avatar: Last Airbender, Terminator, Vampire Diaries, Veronica Mars, Jurassic Park, Doctor Who, How to Train Your Dragon, X-Men: The Movie, Avengers, and Mythology.

-I also gave an interview to Klaroline Magazine, a cool fansite that I recommend you all check out, if you watch the Vampire Diaries.
-(Although I don't know when they're going to post my interview, lol.)
+I did give an interview a while ago to Klaroline Magazine, a cool fansite that I recommend you all check out, if you watch the Vampire Diaries.
 In particular, I really enjoyed the article "Klaus' Sex Life and Why Hayley was the One to Destroy His Character."
 It's a heck of a lot deeper than the title sounds, heh.
 You can find it at klarolinemagazine (p0int) com (sl@sh) opinion-klaus-sex-life-and-why-hayley-was-the-one-to-destroy-his-character .
 It's well worth a look.

 One little thing that I feel like I need to clarify for absolutely everybody who reads my stories: I usually have messages to discourage flaming, but I define a flame as "pointless hate."
 If you hate my stuff and you have reasons, PLEASE, feel absolutely free to tell me in detail, and you do not have to sugar-coat if you're not inclined to do so.
 I'm a grown-up, I'm majoring in this stuff, and I can take criticism--you will not make me cry, promise.